make(1p) — Linux manual page

 MAKEFLAGS

-This variable shall be interpreted as a character
+This variable shall be interpreted as a character string

-used as the default options.
-The implementation shall
+the default options.
+The implementation shall accept

-accept them when intermixed):
+when intermixed):

 * The characters are option letters without the